 Article Analysis

-This research did an excellent job explaining many types of cybercrime, such as cyber trespass, piracy, and fraud.
+This article did an excellent job explaining many types of cybercrime, such as cyber trespass, piracy, and fraud.
 However, I found the discussion about the role of industry to be most interesting.
 The article states that the efforts by industry to limit cybercrime have been most influential in slowing crimes but not in stopping them.

 The article also expressed concern about the industry overstepping the legal system in its efforts.
 It would have been good if this article had discussed lawsuits or retribution from citizens or hacker groups against the drive for overstepping some of these bounds.

-Researchers also mentioned the collection of personal and private data by industry to enforce legal media piracy protections.
+The author also mentioned the collection of personal and private data by industry to enforce legal media piracy protections.
 Again, I would've liked to have read the information regarding retribution against the industry because of these actions.

 It is hard to argue that the industry does not have a place in enforcement.
 According to the article, it is more agile and has much larger budgets, and, therefore, is in a better position to respond to offenses.
 The industry owns almost all the platforms and technology used for these crimes.

-The section of the research that focused on the phenomenon of victim compliance was fascinating.
+The section of the article that focused on the phenomenon of victim compliance was fascinating.
 I would have liked to have read a lot more discussion about this phenomenon.
 The researchers did not go into very much depth on this topic.
 Victimization is probably undercounted because of the lack of reporting by the victims.
 I feel that this entire section could be a vast research area.

-Another limitation of the research was the lack of state-sponsored cyber warfare and cyber-surveillance.
+Another limitation of the article was the lack of state-sponsored cyber warfare and cyber-surveillance.
 I acknowledge that these areas are vast; however, they should be briefly addressed.

 Practical Applications

-The most vital lesson learned from this research was the need for knowledge and training of all stakeholders.
+The most vital lesson learned from this article was the need for knowledge and training of all stakeholders.
 Law enforcement is not adequately trained in cybercrime.
 Organizations need to make a robust inquiry about the police's qualifications and consider contacting the federal authorities.
 Federal law enforcement is better suited for cybercrime (Holt, 2018).

-Organizations should be aware that the prosecution of cybercriminals is challenging and may not result in any convictions due to the geographical location of the cybercriminals.
-(Holt, 2018)
+Organizations should be aware that the prosecution of cybercriminals is challenging and may not result in any convictions due to the geographical location of the cybercriminals (Holt, 2018).

 Weakness in an organization may be the lack of cyber attack insurance.
 It will help to offset the cost of an attack on a business.
 If a company holds sensitive client data on its databases, it must have this insurance (Holt, 2018).